-Codecs are one of the last things I wrapped my head around when I got into video; they’re not exactly an engaging subject, and all the technical terms you run into can be overwhelming.
-But as a Sony shooter it quickly became apparent that I needed to dive in and figure this out before it became a real limiting factor.
-I should preface this by saying that overall, I’m really happy with my a7S II’s.
-The full-frame sensor, lens system, dynamic range, and overall image quality have me sold.
-But no system’s perfect, and the weak point of Sony cameras has always been the codec.
+Codecs are one of the last things I wrapped my head around when I got into video; it’s not exactly an engaging subject, and all the technical terms can be overwhelming.
+But depending on the camera, your codec can be a real limiting factor.
+Overall, I’m really happy with my a7S II’s.
+The full-frame sensor, lens system, dynamic range, and overall image quality are incredible.
+But no system’s perfect, and the weakest point of the a7SII the codec.
 So let’s figure out how to work with it.

 To put it simply, a codec is a file format.
 There’s a DVD codec, a Blu-Ray codec, a YouTube codec; all the media you watch has been encoded into a format that fits the playback system.
 Consumer codecs are fairly standardized, but when you’re on the professional side, there are a huge range of options to choose from (hence the confusion).
 Luckily, despite the vast number of individual codecs out there, the principles are pretty simple.
 Frame rate (frames per second) and resolution (number of pixels) are easy to understand, and both are set by the camera before you press record.
 The main factors controlled by the codec are bit rate and bit depth.